Feedback widget for documentation

 Less than a single engineering hour

 We respect engineers who'd rather build.
 Just make sure you're trading the right hour for the right problem.
 Building a widget feels productive.
-Building feedback infrastructure is a year of yak-shaving that pulls you away from your actual product.
+Building feedback infrastructure is months of yak-shaving, then a maintenance queue you own forever, all pulling you away from your actual product.

 What you actually find out